CapgePau-Uppa/2023_TER_detectionGaz/README.md

 ##### Configure your IP

 - Open the command prompt (you can find it if type it in the windows search bar)
 - Find your IPv4 by typing ```ipconfig```.
-In Wi-Fi card.
-- Replace "XXX.XXX.XXX.XXX" in the config.json with your ip found next to "Wi-Fi card".
+- Replace the baseUrl "XXX.XXX.XXX.XXX" in the config.json with your ip found next to "Wi-Fi card".